vhscom/after-dark/README.md

 ## Demo & Tutorial

-Visit [Hack Cabin](https://hackcabin.com) for a production example of which can be recreated using a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).
+Visit [Hack Cabin](https://hackcabin.com) for a production example of which the [site architecture](https://hackcabin.com/post/initial-commit/#site-architecture) can be recreated using a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).

 ## Principia